 The Company does not have a separately-designated standing audit committee established in accordance with Section 3(a)(58)(A) of the Exchange Act, or a committee performing similar functions.
 The board of directors has determined that the Company does not have an audit committee financial expert serving on the board.
-The Company does not have an audit committee financial expert serving on the board.
+The Company does not have an audit committee financial expert because it has been unable to attract and compensate an individual with the necessary skills to serve in such role.
 The Company intends to identify and appoint a financial expert when possible.